List of captive orcas: Adán

 Adán (Spanish variation of "Adam") measured about 6.6 ft and weighed 330 pounds at birth.
-He was born on October 13, 2010, at Loro Parque.
-He is the result of inbreeding between Kohana and Keto.
+He was born on 13 October 2010, at Loro Parque to Kohana and Keto.
+Due to the fact that Kotar is Kohana's maternal grandfather and Keto's father, Adán is 6.25% inbred.
 His mother, eight-year-old Kohana, showed no maternal interest in him at birth.
 As a result, he was bottle-fed by staff until May 2011 when he was permanently moved onto fish.
 Adán's only full-blooded sibling, Victoria, died in 2013.

+When Morgan was moved to Loro Parque, Adán was the first killer whale to be introduced to her.

-Corky
+Corky II

-Corky is a 57-year-old female orca at SeaWorld San Diego.
-She is the longest-held captive orca in the world, the largest female orca in captivity, and the second oldest orca to ever be displayed to the public.
+Corky II, more commonly known as Corky, is a 60-year-old female orca at SeaWorld San Diego.
+She is the longest-held captive orca in the world, the largest female orca in captivity at 20 feet long and 8,500 pounds, and the oldest orca to ever be displayed to the public.
 She is now the only survivor from the Northern Resident captures.
-Around the age of four, Corky was captured in Pender Harbour off the coast of British Columbia on December 11, 1969.
+Around the age of four, Corky was captured in Pender Harbour off the coast of British Columbia on 11 December 1969.
 From there, she went to Marineland of the Pacific and lived with three other orcas.
 However, the two orcas who she was captured with died after three years and she spent most of her time at Marineland with an orca bull named Orky.
-Corky has been pregnant seven times, resulting in four live births from 1977 to 1985 (with two failures in 1986 and 1987), none of which survived the first two months of life.

-On January 21, 1987, during her seventh pregnancy, she and Orky were moved to SeaWorld San Diego.
-She settled well in the new environment, but she had problems with one of the Icelandic orcas, Kandu V. The two females fought for dominance and it peaked during a show in 1989, resulting in Kandu's death.
+Corky has been pregnant seven times, resulting in four live births from 1977 to 1985 (with two failures in 1986 and 1987), none of which survived the first two months of life.On 21 January 1987, during her seventh pregnancy, she and Orky were moved to SeaWorld San Diego.
+She settled well in the new environment, but she had problems with one of the Icelandic orcas, Kandu V. The two females fought for dominance and it peaked during a show in 1989, resulting in Kandu V's death.
 Corky is also used as the "Welcome Whale" for new trainers and new orcas.
 She has also "adopted" some of the whales she has been with.
 She has been a surrogate mother to Sumar, Splash, Orkid, and Keet.
 Corky is easy to identify, mostly because of her large size for a female, her tall unbent dorsal fin, the small 'chips' in her dorsal fin, and a nick in her left dorsal fluke.
 She also has experienced problems in aggression from a male named Ulises.
 "At SeaWorld, Ulises is dominant over some of the female orcas, especially Corky.
 In fact, trainers would not allow Corky and Ulises to be in the same pool unless Kasatka, the then ultimate matriarch, was present to keep both whales calm."
 Since Kasatka's death in 2017, Corky and Ulises are no longer allowed to be in the same pool together.